Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 ### One-Hot Encoding vs Dummy Encoding

-1. **One-Hot Encoding**: A method where each category becomes a separate column, where values are 0 or 1.
-Often redundant in linear models.
+1. **One-Hot Encoding**: A method where each category becomes a separate column, where values are either 0 or 1.
+This approach is often considered redundant in linear models.

 2. **Dummy Encoding**: A method where one category is dropped, where the remaining columns represent comparisons to the reference.

-Dummy Encoding is often regarded as a superior method in that it avoids multicollinearity (feature redundancy, making model confusing) in linear models and prevents from being redundant.
+Dummy Encoding is often regarded as a superior method in that it avoids multicollinearity (feature redundancy that can confuse the model) in linear models and eliminates unnecessary columns.

 ## Key Concepts from Video 2